 - Use a small paring knife and cut the hard stem off each cabbage leaf.
 Take about 1-2 tablespoons of meat mixture and roll cabbage up, tucking in the sides so no meat is exposed, then continue rolling into a tight cabbage roll.

-- Line the cabbage rolls in the pot and pour tomato sauce over the cabbage rolls.
+- Line the cabbage rolls in the pot and pour the sweet and sour tomato sauce over the cabbage rolls.

-- Cover the pot with lid and lace in the oven and bake for about 50-60 minutes, until meat is cooked through and rolls are tender.
+- Cover the pot with lid and place in the oven to bake for about 50-60 minutes, until meat is cooked through and rolls are tender.

 - Serve cabbage rolls with spoonful of tomato sauce and extra lemon if you prefer.